Bird-Jonathan/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr Jonathan Bird is a Research Fellow at the University of Exeter.
-He is interested in the scientific application of immersive technology (e.g., virtual reality, augmented reality).
-This work spans several contexts, such as health and exercise, sport, and cultural heritage.
-I am particularly interested in the cognitive (e.g., visual attention), affective (e.g., emotion, mood), and behavioural (e.g., adherence) responses of such technology use.
+Dr Jonathan Bird is a Research Fellow at the Institute for Sport, Exercise, and Health at University College London.
+Jonathan's main research interests involve the use of digital interventions to promote physical and mental health.
+A large part of this work involves the use of extended reality (XR) technologies, such as virtual reality, augmented reality, and mixed reality.
+He is interested in how digital interventions can influence affective/feeling states and cognition during physical actvitiy/exercise, and how these subsequently impact future behaviour.

-Dr Jonathan Bird has a strong interest in applied sport psychology, and is accredited as a Sport and Exercise Scientist with the British Association of Sport and Exercise Sciences.
+Dr Jonathan Bird has a strong interest in applied sport psychology, and is accredited as a Sport and Exercise Scientist with the Chartered Association of Sport and Exercise Sciences (CASES).
 He is also a chartered member of the UK’s Science Council and has worked as a consultant with athletes from a wide variety of sports.
 {style="text-align: justify;"}